Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: generalities

 \section{Constructing embeddings: generalities}

 In this section, we begin constructing embeddings $K_d^\perp \hookrightarrow L_{2,26}$ such that $N(K_d^\perp) <7$.
 Let us first write down the lattices $K_d^\perp$ we are studying.
 Using the representatives from Theorem~\ref{thm:orbits}, we compute the lattices $K_d^\perp$.
 The results of this straightforward computation are summarized in the following proposition.
-We introduce for ease of notation lattices $M_d$ for each $m \in \bZ$ defined by their Gram matrices:
+We introduce for ease of notation lattices $M_d$ defined by their Gram matrices (see also~\cite[Proposition 6.2]{DIM} and~\cite[Lemma 4.6]{Pertusi}):

 \begin{proposition} Let $K_d$ be the representative rank $2$ lattice from Theorem~\ref{thm:orbits}.
 Then

 \end{proposition}